backstage/backstage/.changeset/plenty-eels-listen.md

 Attempt to load entity owner names in the EntityOwnerPicker through the `by-refs` endpoint.
 If `spec.profile.displayName` or `metadata.title` are populated, we now attempt to show those before showing the `humanizeEntityRef`'d version.

-**BREAKING**: This updates the `EntityOwnerFilter` to use the full entity ref instead of the `humanizeEntityRef`.
-If you rely on `EntityOwnerFilter.values` or the `owners` query parameter of the catalog page, you will need to adjust your code to use
+**BREAKING**: `EntityOwnerFilter` now uses the full entity ref instead of the `humanizeEntityRef`.
+If you rely on `EntityOwnerFilter.values` or the `queryParameters.owners` of `useEntityList`, you will need to adjust your code like the following.

 ```tsx
 const {queryParameters: {owners: oldEntityOwnerFilterRef}} = useEntityList();